fuckhtml/Udemy_JS_Game_Course/README.md

-# 2D Classical Games on Canvas and JavaScript
+# 2D Classical Games on JavaScript